 Plantar fasciitis (inflammation of the plantar fascia) is the most common cause of heel pain seen by an orthopedist.
-It is common in several sub-groups of people, including runners and other athletes, people who have jobs that require a fair amount of walking or standing (especially if it is done on a hard surface), and in some cases it is seen in people who have put on weight -- either by dietary indiscretion or pregnancy.
+It is common in several sub-groups of people, including runners and other athletes, people who have jobs that require a fair amount of walking or standing (especially if it is done on a hard surface), and in some cases, it is seen in people who have gained a substantial amount of weight, either by dietary indiscretion or pregnancy.

 The plantar fascia is a broad ligament-like structure that extends from the heel bone to the base of the toes, acting like a thick rubberband on the bottom arch of the foot.
-With a few extra pounds on board, or with activities such as exercise, the plantar fascia can develop microtrauma at its insertion into the heel bone, or anywhere along its length.
-This causes pain which can be quite severe at times.
+With a few extra pounds, or with exercise, the plantar fascia can develop microtrauma at its insertion into the heel bone or anywhere along its length.
+This causes pain that can be quite severe at times.

-One disturbing fact about plantar fasciitis is that it sometimes takes many months to resolve.
-Indeed, it takes approximately 6 months for 75% of people to recover from this problem.
-98% of people seem to be better at 12 months.
+One unfortunate fact about plantar fasciitis is that it sometimes takes many months to resolve.
+In fact, it takes approximately six months for most (75% of) people to recover from this problem.
+Ninety-eight percent of people enjoy significant improvement by 12 months.

-Treatment of plantar fasciitis consists of 3 stages:
+Treatment of plantar fasciitis consists of three stages:

 Stage 1 involves prescribing the patient a heel cushion to decrease shock absorption of the plantar fascia, as well as a short course of medication to decrease inflammation in the heel.

-Stage 3 is for those who have had plantar fasciitis for one year or longer, whose symptoms are severe and preventing them from their job or recreation.
+Stage 3 is for those who have had plantar fasciitis for one year or longer, whose symptoms are severe and preventing them from work or recreation.
 It involves a surgical release of part of the insertion of the plantar fascia.
-However, this surgery is rare, as most people do have significant relief from non-surgical treatment.
+However, this surgery is rare, as most people do have significant relief from nonsurgical treatment.